 A full two-year (plus one summer) program instructs students to perform a variety of beauty treatment operations that include the care of hair, complexion, and hands.
 Shampoos, rinses, scalp treatments, styling, tinting, bleaching, waving, facials, and manicuring are among the skills mastered.
 If all course requirements are met, the student will complete the State required 1500 hours of instruction and high school graduation to be eligible to take the Cosmetology State Board Examination.
-Students must pass this State Exam to be licensed and eligible for employment. \NOTE: Students will be responsible for purchasing the Supply Kit and they will also be responsible for the cost of the 500 hour summer obligation and 1 hour per day during the school year.
-The expected cost to the student will be to approximately \$4,510.00 (this is an estimate - cost may vary).
-The district's obligation will be to pay for 3 hours of cosmetology per school day during the Junior and Senior year only, for a maximum of two school years.
-If a student takes year one of Cosmetology in their senior year, the district will only be responsible for one school year of tuition.
-The student will pick up the cost of the supply kit, and roughly 1,180 hours of class work at \$4.50 per hour (this is an estimate - cost may vary).\
+Students must pass this State Exam to be licensed and eligible for employment.
+NOTE: Students will be responsible for purchasing their supply kit, as well as paying tuition for the program, minus the portion covered by their school district.
+A mandatory student/parent meeting will be held prior to the program starting to discuss program costs and requirements.